▶️ LISTEN TO THIS ARTICLE

 Does alignment cost capability?
 The data says yes, but the magnitude is debated.

-Research published in March 2025 measured a "safety tax" of 7-32% on reasoning capability depending on the alignment method used.
-DirectRefusal, one approach to preventing harmful outputs, reduced harmful behavior from 60.4% to 0.8% but dropped accuracy by roughly 31 percentage points.
-Standard RLHF overwrites parameters relevant to general capabilities rather than augmenting them, causing what researchers describe as catastrophic or partial forgetting.
+Research published in March 2025 measured a "safety tax" on reasoning capability that varied by alignment method and benchmark.
+One approach sharply reduced harmful outputs in the tested setting but also reduced task accuracy.
+Standard RLHF can overwrite parameters relevant to general capabilities rather than augmenting them, causing what researchers describe as catastrophic or partial forgetting.

-Newer techniques are shrinking the tax.
-Null-Space Policy Optimization projects safety gradients orthogonally to general-task gradients, mathematically guaranteeing zero first-order capability loss.
+Newer techniques are trying to shrink the tax.
+Null-Space Policy Optimization projects safety gradients orthogonally to general-task gradients, aiming to avoid first-order capability loss.
 LoRA-based approaches constrain parameter updates to minimize capability trade-offs.
-And Anthropic's own models compete effectively on benchmarks while ranking as the most aligned in the Future of Life Institute's AI Safety Index, their internal evidence that alignment and capability can be complementary.
+And Anthropic's own models compete effectively on benchmarks while ranking well in the Future of Life Institute's AI Safety Index, evidence that alignment and capability can sometimes be complementary.

 The honest answer: alignment costs something today, and the cost varies by technique.
 The trend is toward techniques that minimize the trade-off, but the problem isn't solved.